LaunchCodeEducation/java-web-development/src/chapters/tools-in-intelliJ/gradle.rst

    However, if you update ``build.gradle`` and the icon does not appear, you can manually refresh the build.
    **Mac** Users try  *Shift + Command + I* and **Windows/Linux** Users: try *Control + Shift + O*.
    For more on Gradle and IntelliJ, visit this `website <https://www.jetbrains.com/idea/guide/tutorials/working-with-gradle/gradle-dependencies/>`_.

+**I've refreshed, but they still won't build**
+   If the refreshing above did not work, you can check out this documentation on `Maven.Importing <https://www.jetbrains.com/help/idea/maven-importing.html>`_ from IntelliJ.

+   If using 2019 IntelliJ, this article might offer some help.  `Check out tip #4 <https://tomgregory.com/5-tips-for-using-gradle-with-intellij-idea-2019/>`_.
+   Not sure which version you are using look for the **About...** menu option to verify which version you are using.